rsmith-nl/nctools/README.txt

 These programs and modules were created because the existing software to generate NC code for our gerber cloth cutter has some deficiencies.

 Note that this software was _not_ written fot Gerber PCB milling machines!
+The generated code was tested on a Gerber Garment Technology S-3000 cutter, with the C-200MT controller software.

 All programs use the `nctools` modules.
-The dxf submodule can extract LINE, ARC and POLYLINE entities from a DXF file.
+The dxf submodule can extract LINE, ARC, CIRCLE and POLYLINE entities from a DXF file.
 Note that it does *not* handle other entities like BLOCK.
 The module _assumes_ that the units in the file are millimeters.
 It also only writes nc code in centi-inches.
 All of these programs require the Python 2.7 interpreter.
 They might work with Python 3.x after conversion with 2to3 but that has not been tested.

 General remarks about the programs